Indiana vs. Miami Predictions & Picks - NCAA Tournament Second Round

 Indiana Performance Insights

-- The Hoosiers' +228 scoring differential (outscoring opponents by 6.7 points per game) is a result of scoring 74.9 points per game (98th in college basketball) while giving up 68.2 per outing (124th in college basketball).
+- The Hoosiers are outscoring opponents by 6.7 points per game with a +228 scoring differential overall.
+They put up 74.9 points per game (98th in college basketball) and allow 68.2 per contest (124th in college basketball).

-- Indiana comes out on top in the rebound battle by an average of 2.1 boards.
-It is grabbing 33.2 rebounds per game (90th in college basketball) compared to its opponents' 31.1 per contest.
+- Indiana wins the rebound battle by 2.1 boards on average.
+It collects 33.2 rebounds per game, which ranks 90th in college basketball, while its opponents grab 31.1 per outing.

-- Indiana knocks down 5.6 three-pointers per game (336th in college basketball) at a 37% rate (37th in college basketball), compared to the 7.5 per contest its opponents make while shooting 33.2% from deep.
+- Indiana hits 5.6 three-pointers per game (336th in college basketball) at a 37% rate (37th in college basketball), compared to the 7.5 per outing its opponents make while shooting 33.2% from beyond the arc.

-- The Hoosiers rank 72nd in college basketball with 97.9 points scored per 100 possessions, and 116th in college basketball defensively with 89.2 points conceded per 100 possessions.

 Miami Performance Insights

-- The Hurricanes' +240 scoring differential (outscoring opponents by 7.3 points per game) is a result of putting up 78.9 points per game (25th in college basketball) while giving up 71.6 per outing (227th in college basketball).
+- The Hurricanes' +240 scoring differential (outscoring opponents by 7.3 points per game) is a result of putting up 78.9 points per game (25th in college basketball) while allowing 71.6 per outing (227th in college basketball).

-- Miami ranks 164th in the country at 32 rebounds per game.
+- Miami is 163rd in the nation at 32 rebounds per game.
 That's 2.8 more than the 29.2 its opponents average.

-- Miami has come out ahead in the turnover battle by 1.3 per game, committing 10.8 (71st in college basketball) while forcing 12.1 (161st in college basketball).
+- Miami has committed 1.3 fewer turnovers than its opponents, averaging 10.8 (71st in college basketball) while forcing 12.1 (161st in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.